-Bill Steer (aka Backroads Bill) has a nice write-up of the pictographs at Fairy Point on Missinaibi Lake and includes gps co-ordinates and details on how to get there.
+Bill Steer (aka Backroads Bill) has a nice write-up on the pictographs at Fairy Point on Missinaibi Lake and includes GPS coordinates and details on how to get there.
 Check it out at The Rock Fairies – Spiritual Pictograph Site.

 Windermere Lake’s Healey Bay to Missanabie

 The following series of posts provide detail – maps and photos and discussion – of the 120-kilometer trip from Healey Bay to Missanabie.
 We had two main goals –

 - to paddle the entire length of the Little Missinaibi River;

 We got it done and had a great time doing it, even if Day Two’s “incident” weighed heavily on our minds.